Search

 facebooktwitterlinkedInemail

-Federal Funding FAQs
+Federal Funding FAQ

 You ask, we answer!
 Below, we address questions R2E2 has received related to new federal funding opportunities to support energy efficiency retrofits of low- and moderate-income housing.
 These questions are largely focused on programs made available through the Inflation Reduction Act of 2022 (IRA).
 Have questions related to federal funding?
 Send them to our team via the button below!
 We’ll be updating this list as we receive new questions.